Setya78/computer-programmer-student-fall2025/README.md

 # Computer Programmer – Student Job Portfolio (Fall 2025)

-This repository contains selected software projects to support my application for the **Computer Programmer – Student Job** at LawnSavers Plant Health Care Inc.
+This repository showcases selected software projects developed to support my application for the **Computer Programmer – Student Job** at **LawnSavers Plant Health Care Inc.**

-## Projects to be included:
+##  Included Projects

-- Guest Access API (FastAPI + QR validation)
+- **Guest Access API** – FastAPI-based QR validation system
-- Chatbot Dashboard (multi-channel + API)
+- **Chatbot Dashboard** – Multi-channel chatbot with custom API
-- Smartcard Vehicle Inspection Platform
+- **Smartcard Vehicle Inspection Platform** – Backend module for test automation and smartcard integration

+>  **Confidentiality Note**:
-All sample data is anonymized and reconstructed to protect client confidentiality.
+> All projects in this portfolio are sanitized for public sharing.
+Sample data has been anonymized or reconstructed to protect client confidentiality.
+Proprietary code or sensitive assets have been removed or replaced with mock versions.

+---

-## Technologies
+##  Technologies Used

 - Python 3, FastAPI
 - PostgreSQL / SQLite